From Estuaries to the Deep Sea . . .

 While students work independently with their research mentors, there are numerous opportunities to interact with other scientists and students at the Hatfield Marine Science Center in Newport and in CEOAS and other departments on the Corvallis campus, through orientation, weekly seminars, group field trips, social events, and final project presentations.
 A list of potential mentors and project research areas appears below.

 Eligibility: Currently enrolled undergraduates who are not graduating seniors may apply.
 Eligibility limited to U.S. citizens and permanent residents.
 Preference is given to students who are rising seniors.
 Students from underrepresented groups, community colleges and institutions with limited research opportunities are especially encouraged to apply.

-REU interns receive a weekly stipend ($615), housing on-site, and round-trip transportation from their home area if needed.
+REU interns receive a stipend ($6000), housing on-site, and round-trip transportation from their home area if needed.